axodotdev/cargo-dist/book/src/reference/config.md

 **This can only be set globally**

-This configuration value should be a path relative to the repository root, the file located at that path should contain a yaml array of [steps][github-workflow-step] which will be performed before we call `cargo dist build`.
+This configuration value should be a path relative to the repository your `.github/workflows` directory.
+The file located at that path should contain a yaml array of [steps][github-workflow-step] which will be performed before we call `cargo dist build`.

 See [customizing github ci][github-build-setup] for more details.